aws-samples/lambda-refarch-imagerecognition/Workshop/step-5.md

 ### Step 5C: Test the event trigger by uploading a photo to S3

 Now you are ready to test your event!
-Just upload an image within the S3 bucket, landing folder and check the exection in the Step Functions console!
+Just upload an image within the S3 bucket into the "Incoming" folder and check the execution in the Step Functions console!

 1. On the S3 management console go to the `Incoming/` prefix on the landing bucket and click **Upload**.
 Select an image with a supported format (JPEG or PNG).
 Click **Next**